California Current Integrated Ecosystem Assessment

 Featured Project: An experimental tool for tracking marine heatwaves

 In 2014 the ocean along the West Coast of North America experienced abnormally warm temperatures which shifted the distributions of marine life, altered food webs, and fueled blooms of toxic algae.
-This basin-scale “marine heat wave”, later termed the warm “BLOB”, was unique in the history of monitoring and actually persisted until mid-2016 when it finally was replaced by relatively strong El Niño conditions.
+Eventually known as "the blob", that basin-scale marine heat wave was unique in the history of monitoring in the California Current and persisted until mid-2016.
 Read about the new tool NOAA IEA scientists have developed to track marine heatwaves.